sapegin/sapegin.me/src/content/blog/why-fledermaus.md

 With the Fledermaus I took a different approach.
 Actually it’s just a collection of useful functions that you can use to write your own static site generator: loading Markdown source files, documents filtering, grouping and sorting, pagination, internationalization, generating HTML pages and RSS, etc.

 You can combine them any way you want, add custom processing at any step, generate pages yourself.
-For example, in my photo gallery I read EXIF meta data from JPEG files and generate [pages](http://morning.photos/albums/dogs/2013-08-03-3733) and [albums](http://morning.photos/albums/dogs) based on this data.
+For example, in my photo gallery I read EXIF meta data from JPEG files and generate pages (`/albums/dogs/2013-08-03-3733`) and albums (`/albums/dogs`) based on this data.

 It’s based on fancy modern things like ES6, JSX, Markdown and Intl.